[Review] Faith in the Halls of Power by D. Michael Lindsay

 One of the great strengths of Lindsay's documentation is that he makes it clear that evangelicals are far from being a monolithic group.
 Whether talking about specific individuals or evangelical organizations, he makes clear that they are diverse and sometimes accomplish their goals by aligning with clearly different belief sectors, such as the Roman Catholic Church, when necessary to achieve an end.
 Such alliances don't always last, for obvious reasons, but the evangelicals have built social relationships and networks that foster the desired end result.

-a member of the faculty at Rice University, is actually quite readable despite the contrary view of the critic at The Economist.
+One might think that this would be a seriously dry book (not to say downright dull), but Dr. Lindsay, a member of the faculty at Rice University, is actually quite readable despite the contrary view of the critic at The Economist.
 While I wouldn't go so far as to use the word "exciting" as the publisher's marketing blurbs do, I found the book to be an engrossing read.
 He maintains a relatively objective view, more carefully balanced than you find in most discussions of religious behavior.
 He's not dismissive of evangelical beliefs and behaviors, but he does note as necessary where some parties have tried and fallen short.
 Faith in the Halls of Power confirmed what I largely suspected from personal encounters with evangelical Christians, but deepened my knowledge on the actual thought processes and intentions of the evangelical movement.
 If you are curious about or have an interest in understanding this aspect of American society, you will find this book a useful one.